tomasstolker/dynesty/README.md

 ### Attribution

-If you find the package useful in your research, please cite at least *both* of these references:
+If you use this package in your research, please cite **both** of these references:
 * The original paper [Speagle (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.493.3132S/abstract)
-* The python implementation [Koposov et al. (2024)](https://doi.org/10.5281/zenodo.3348367) (the citation info is at the bottom right of the linked page)
+* The Python implementation [Koposov et al. (2024)](https://doi.org/10.5281/zenodo.3348367) (the citation information is at the bottom right of the linked page)

 Please also consider citing papers describing the underlying methods (see the [documentation](https://dynesty.readthedocs.io/en/latest/references.html) for more details)